bertilmuth/modern-clean-architecture/spring-behavior-web/README.md

 * Single, behavior driven endpoint for all POST requests
 * Transactional behavior by default (customizable if necessary)

 If you have any questions, see the [Questions & Answers](https://github.com/bertilmuth/modern-clean-architecture/wiki/Questions-&-Answers) on the wiki.
-Or chat on Gitter.
+Or chat with me on Gitter.

 ## Getting started
 spring-behavior-web is available on Maven Central.